Heatblur-Simulations/f-4e-manual/src/jester/navigation.md

 Besides following the flight plan, Jester is capable of diverting to a different unplanned turn point using **TGT 1**.

-Through the UI, players can switch between using TGT 1 (deviate) and TGT 2 (flight plan) at any time.
+Through the UI, players can switch between the diversion (TGT1) and flight plan (TGT2) at any time.

 ![Divert Option](../img/jester_nav_divert_option.jpg)